MasoumehVahedi/LLMs/README.md

 # Large Language Models

+This project highlights some of the most advanced large language models (LLMs) and their corresponding end-user applications.

-## Some important Frontier models and their end-user:
+### Some important Frontier models and their end-user:

 1- OpenAI
 Models: GPT, O1